Jessika Ponchet: 2024: US Open third round

 Ponchet qualified for the Rosmalen Open but lost to Aleksandra Krunić in the first round.
-Ranked No. 143, Ponchet made her singles main draw debut at the US Open after winning all three of her qualifying matches in straight sets.
-In the main draw, she defeated Zheng Saisai in the first round to win her first Grand Slam match. and reached a Grand Slam tournament third round for the first time after receiving a walkover in the second round when fourth seed Elena Rybakina withdrew because of injury.
-As a result, she moved close to 40 positions up in the WTA rankings to a new career-high at No. 104 on 9 September 2024.
-She lost to Caroline Wozniacki in straight sets.
+Ranked No. 143, Ponchet made her singles main-draw debut at the US Open, after winning all three of her qualifying matches in straight sets.
+She then defeated Zheng Saisai in the first round for her first match win at a major.
+She reached a Grand Slam tournament third round for the first time, after receiving a walkover in the second when fourth seed Elena Rybakina withdrew because of injury.
+As a result, she moved close to 40 positions up in the WTA rankings to a new career-high at No. 104 on 9 September 2024.In the third round, she lost to Caroline Wozniacki in straight sets.

 After entering the singles main draw of the Japan Women's Open as a lucky loser, she failed to convert a match point in the third set in her first round loss to eighth seed Elisabetta Cocciaretto.
-In the first round of the Hong Kong Open, the unseeded Ponchet posted her second career Top 50 win by defeating fourth seed Wang Xinyu to reach the second round,where she lost to wildcard entrant Sofia Kenin.
+In the first round of the Hong Kong Open, the unseeded Ponchet posted her second career top-50 win by defeating fourth seed Wang Xinyu to reach the second round, before losing to wildcard entrant Sofia Kenin.

-2025: First WTA quarterfinal
+2025: First two WTA Tour quarterfinals

 Gaining entry to the main-draw as a lucky loser, Ponchet defeated qualifiers Margaux Rouvroy and Fiona Ferro to reach her first WTA Tour quarterfinal at the Rouen Open, where she lost to Elena-Gabriela Ruse.

-Once again entering the main-draw as a lucky loser at the Prague Open, she made it through to the quarterfinals with wins over fellow lucky loser Nina Stojanović and wildcard entrant Barbora Palicová.
+Once again entering the main draw as a lucky loser at the Prague Open, she made it through to the quarterfinals with wins over fellow lucky loser Nina Stojanović and wildcard entrant Barbora Palicová.
 Ponchet lost to Tereza Valentová in the last eight.

+In December, teaming up with Tamara Korpatsch, Ponchet won her second WTA 125 doubles title at the Open Angers Arena Loire, defeating Jesika Malečková and Miriam Škoch in the final.
+The following week at the Open de Limoges, she combined with fellow French player Elsa Jacquemot to reach the doubles final, but they lost to top seeds Cristina Bucșa and Zhang Shuai.